Tips & Tricks

 Unfortunately, spoofing in the U.S. is not illegal unless done with the intention to defraud an individual, which can be difficult to prove or confirm.
-However, trends show that oftentimes, the scammer spoofing the phone number had chosen the number at random, and moved onto spoofing a different number within just a few days to 2 weeks.
-That said, Hearsay understands the frustration this may cause and are working with our telecom partners toward the implementation of solutions which authenticate sent and received phone calls.
-However, government guidance for all interconnection mandates across carriers currently is June 30, 2021.
+However, trends show that oftentimes, the scammer spoofing the phone number had chosen the number at random and moved onto spoofing a different number within just a few days to two weeks.
+That said, Hearsay understands the frustration this may cause and continues to work with our telecom partners toward the implementation of solutions which authenticate sent and received phone calls.
+However, government guidance for all interconnection mandates across carriers is currently June 30, 2021.

 Please see the following list of resources for more information on the subject, along with articles provided by major telecom companies: